seyhunak/twitter-bootstrap-rails/README.md

 Screencasts provided by <a href="http://railscasts.com">Railscasts</a> (Ryan Bates)

-[Twitter Bootstrap Basics](http://railscasts.com/episodes/328-twitter-bootstrap-basics "Twitter Bootstrap Basics") in this episode you will learn how to include Twitter Bootstrap into Rails application with the twitter-bootstrap-rails gem.
+[Twitter Bootstrap Basics](http://railscasts.com/episodes/328-twitter-bootstrap-basics "Twitter Bootstrap Basics") in this episode you will learn how to include Bootstrap into Rails application with the twitter-bootstrap-rails gem.

-[More on Twitter Bootstrap](http://railscasts.com/episodes/329-more-on-twitter-bootstrap "More on Twitter Bootstrap") in this episode continues on the Twitter Bootstrap project showing how to display flash messages, add form validations with SimpleForm, customize layout with variables, and switch to using Sass.
+[More on Twitter Bootstrap](http://railscasts.com/episodes/329-more-on-twitter-bootstrap "More on Twitter Bootstrap") in this episode continues on the Bootstrap project showing how to display flash messages, add form validations with SimpleForm, customize layout with variables, and switch to using Sass.
 (Note: This episode is pro episode)